How To Avoid Losing Your Kids At Disneyland

 Pixarfest is here.
 That means more crowding.
 For, me and my family this is great news.
 However, for most families crowds are not welcome news.
 I can help advise you so you do not get stuck waiting in long lines or spend a cent on MaxPass.
 The negative side of crowds means it is easier for you to lose a child.

-I spend enough time at Disneyland I have found several lost children, and I find lost kids during the day when kids are full of energy and want to walk because they are not tired.
+I have found several lost children, and I find lost kids during the day when kids are full of energy and want to walk because they are not tired.
 More on this in a minute.
 In Summer that means it is busy and hot.
 I have found children near where the most bottlenecks happen.

 A few children I have found in Fantasyland by Gaston's Tavern crying and looking frantic and no one was doing anything.
 I suspect the crowd swept the child away in Frontierland and the child took Big Thunder Trail.
 For a little kid that is far.